chridgn/dashboards-by-dif/README.md

 | Consumer sentiment index | Federal Reserve (FRED) | fred.stlouisfed.org/docs/api | Monthly |
 | M2 money supply | Federal Reserve (FRED) | fred.stlouisfed.org/docs/api | Monthly |
 | Credit card interest rate | Federal Reserve (FRED) | fred.stlouisfed.org/docs/api | Monthly |

+## The Stack

+This project involves a lean DE pipeline that uses an Airflow DAG to pull metrics from public APIs and ingests this data into Postgres.
+Raw data is landed in a staging table before being deduped and flattened into a mart-style table that is exposed via timescaledb postgres extension.
+A grafana dashboard then graphs the metrics so I can view them with my cats.

+As for deployment, docker-compose on a single EC2 (t2.small) was enough for a workload of this size.

+To see how the stack was defined and built, see src/docker-compose.yml